Dr. Mike Clumpner

 Mike Clumpner, PhD, MBA, NRP is a co-founder and President/Chief Executive Officer at Threat Suppression, Incorporated.
 Mike has a doctoral degree in homeland security leadership and policy from Northcentral University where he graduated with highest honors.
 Mike conducted his dissertation research on integrated active shooter response.
 Mike has lectured globally on numerous topics, personally training more than 100,000 responders on four continents.
 Multiple U.S. federal agencies and NATO allies have recognized Mike as a leading international expert on active shooter and counter-terrorism prevention, response, and recovery.
 Mike is one of the most requested active shooter lecturers in the world, receiving more than 300 national and international major conference speaking requests each year.

 Mike is also a full time fire battalion chief with a large, metropolitan fire department in the Southeast where he commands one of the busiest of the eight battalions in the city.
 He is a 28-year veteran of the fire service, with 25 years’ experience as a career firefighter and a paramedic.
 Before promotion to battalion chief in 2017, Mike served as a fire captain for nine years.
-During his time as a captain, he spent three years in the Special Operations Division and five years on a busy ladder company that responded to 3,500 emergencies each year.
+During his time as a captain, he spent three years in the Special Operations Division assigned to one of two heavy rescue companies in the city, and five years on a busy ladder company that responded to 3,500 emergencies each year.
 Mike has served for 15 years as a member of North Carolina Urban Search and Rescue Taskforce 3 and has deployed to multiple natural disaster events.
 In 2018, Mike served as the Task Force Leader during a 17-day deployment of the US&R taskforce to Hurricane Florence.
 The deployment to Hurricane Florence was the largest deployment of local, state, and federal assets to a disaster in United States' history.

 From 2004-2012, Mike worked as a helicopter flight paramedic at a Level I trauma center in South Carolina.
 As a flight paramedic, Mike responded to more than 1,000 medevac missions.
 Mike is also distinguished faculty with a large university in the Northeast where he has taught critical care transport medicine since 2009.
 Mike has served as an expert witness for multiple medical malpractice cases (involving ground/flight critical care transport providers, and EMS providers) as well as law enforcement response to active shooter events.